 SAMOC is an international initiative to study the role of the South Atlantic in the Meridional Overturning Circulation.
 For additional information: Go

-A classic conundrum of physical oceanographic and climatic research has been how to measure the deep ocean and record data with instruments on the bottom of the ocean while also getting the data back to land quickly enough to be used in climate analysis and prediction.
+A classic conundrum of physical oceanographic research has been how to measure the deep ocean and record data with instruments on the bottom of the ocean while also getting the data back to land quickly enough to be used in ocean analysis and prediction.
 This AOML/PHOD project has sought to develop a cost-effective system utilizing expendable 'data pods' which would collect data from a central instrument, self-release at a user pre-programmed interval, surface and transmit their data back to land via satellite.
 Go

 AMVER-SEAS is a real-time ship and environmental data acquisition and transmission system.
 The AMVER-SEAS software acquires atmospheric, oceanographic data and transmits the data in real-time for addition to scientific and operational databases.
 AMVER-SEAS is employed on ships of the SOOP, and on NOAA, UNOLS, and Coast Guard Vessels.
 Go